Bingruo-Wu/BW-823-2020/README.md

 #### Problem 7: What is the 10001st prime

-For this question, I checked whether a number is a prime number by checking if it is divisible by numbers $\leq$ it's square root, which is also the idea how I set up the anonymous function Lambda.
+For this question, I checked whether a number is a prime number by checking if it is divisible by numbers <= it's square root, which is also the idea how I set up the anonymous function Lambda.
 Therefore, the 10001st prime for this question is 104743.

 #### Problem 52: Permuted Multiples